MBB232/openshot-qt/doc/AboutDoc/Documentation_About.rst

 Github
 ------
 In the issue tracker, subjects that contain explanations that should probably be included in the documentation can be labeled `docs <https://github.com/OpenShot/openshot-qt/labels/docs>`_\ .
-Questions that are answered often in Github or Reddit can be tagged *FAQ* / are tagged **question**

 ..
+TODO:: Create WIKI FAQ + propose FAQ-tag.
+Include line:
-TODO:: Add link Reddit + link Github
+          Questions that are answered often in Github or Reddit can be tagged **FAQ** Add links Reddit + link Github

-|  Tutorials how to add changes to Github:
+|  Tutorials for how to add changes to Github:
 |  Github on Pull requests https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork
 |  Github text howto https://opensource.com/life/16/3/submit-github-pull-request
 |  Github video howto https://www.youtube.com/watch?v=rgbCcBNZcdQ